setavenger/blindbitd/docs/blindbit-cli_recoverwallet.md

-## blindbit-cli shutdown
+## blindbit-cli recoverwallet

-Shuts down the daemon
+Recover a wallet from mnemonic seed

 ### Synopsis

-Daemon has to be unlocked.
-This command shuts down the daemon.
+birthheight is required if you want to scan the entire chain then set it to one

 ```
-blindbit-cli shutdown [flags]
+blindbit-cli recoverwallet [flags]
 ```

 ### Options

 ```
+      --birthheight uint   set the birth height for a recovered wallet
-  -h, --help   help for shutdown
+  -h, --help               help for recoverwallet
 ```

 ### Options inherited from parent commands